convisoappsec/conviso-docs/docs/integrations/jenkins.md

 **Note:** To scan your repository with AST, you need to have a project registered on Conviso Platform, the "Project Code" is found on the specific project page.
 You also need your API Key, which [you can find using this tutorial](../api/generate-apikey.md).

+When running the AST scan with the CLI, a Deploy creation is automatically performed to send diff code to Conviso Platform security Code Review.

 The identified vulnerabilities will be automatically sent to your Project on Conviso Platform.
 Now you can use the [Vulnerabilities Management](../general/vulnerabilities_management.md) resource to work on the correction flow.

 ## Run a scan exclusively using Conviso SAST